Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Solution Method

 \subsection{Policy Gradient}

-As the problem that we want to solve can be expressed as a convex optimization problem, we adopt a policy gradient approach implemented in an actor-critic architecture for efficiency.
-Because the policies are independent, we can derive a direction to optimize the SWF for the $i^\text{th}$ agent (see \eqref{eq:optidis}):
+As the problem we want to solve can be expressed as a convex optimization problem, we adopt a policy gradient approach implemented in an actor-critic architecture for \cg{increased} efficiency. \cg{In the context of} \pw{decentralized} policies, we can derive a direction to optimize the SWF for the $i^\text{th}$ agent (see \eqref{eq:optidis}):

 where $\nabla_{\theta_i} \vJ({\bm\theta}) $ is a $D \times |\theta_i|$-matrix representing the usual stochastic policy gradient over the $D$ different reward components and $\nabla_{\bm u} \swf (\vJ({\bm\theta}))$ is a $D$-dimensional vector.
 For instance, with GGF, $\nabla_{\bm u} G_{\bm w}(\vJ({\bm\theta})) = \w_\sigma$ where $\sigma$ is a permutation that sorts $\vJ({\bm\theta})$ in an increasing order.
 Similarly, for $\alpha$-fairness, we have $\nabla_{\bm u} \phi_\alpha (\vJ({\bm\theta})) = \vJ({\bm\theta})^{-\alpha}$ where exponentiation is componentwise.